DestinyDriver/ZOD-Practise/README.md

-Today done some practise of ZOD and built some input validation systems
+Today done some practise of ZOD
+&
+built some input validation systems